-Prior to content creation and travel blogging, I had worked in the financial industry for 18 years, namely, with American Express (M) Sdn Bhd, AmBank (M) Berhad and Zurich Life Insurance Malaysia Berhad in business planning, process improvement and project management roles.
+Prior to my current role as a freelance content writer, I have commercial experience in the financial industry for 18 years, namely, with American Express (M) Sdn Bhd, AmBank (M) Berhad and Zurich Insurance Malaysia Berhad, in business planning, process improvement and project management roles.
 As such, I’m familiar with business documentation (manuals, flowcharts, standard operating procedures), compliance, talent development and management, and leadership development.

 Cover Story featuring husband-and-wife-team of RP Design Illuminazione (M) Sdn Bhd